Roasted Sea Bream

 Why whole sea bream

-Sea bream, “daurade royale” to give it its proper French name, is one of the most prized fish along the French coastline.
-Wild dorade is still caught off the French Mediterranean coast and commands serious prices at market.
-Farmed sea bream is widely available and works beautifully in this recipe.
+Sea bream, or in French the “daurade royale”, is one of the most prized fish along the French coastline.
+Wild dorade is still caught off the French Mediterranean coast and commands serious prices at the market.
+But farmed sea bream is widely available and works beautifully in this recipe.
 The flesh is firm, sweet, and stays remarkably moist when cooked correctly, which is partly why it became the fish of choice from Marseille to Menton.

 The method behind roast sea bream recipe

-The principle of this cooking method is ancient.
-Whole fish roasted with aromatics has been standard Mediterranean cooking for centuries.
-The Romans were doing it, and they were probably not the first.
-The logic is sound: bones and skin protect the delicate flesh from drying out, while the cavity filled with lemon and herbs perfumes the meat from the inside as it cooks.
+The principle behind this recipe is as old as the hills.
+As we said earlier, whole fish roasted with aromatics has been standard Mediterranean cooking for centuries.
+The Romans were doing it, and even they were probably not the first.
+The cooking logic is pretty straightforward: the bones and skin protect the delicate flesh from drying out, while the cavity filled with lemon and herbs perfumes the meat from the inside as it cooks.
 You are essentially steaming the fish in its own moisture, scented with citrus and fresh herbs, while the outside gets the direct heat it needs to turn the skin crispy.

-The slashes cut into the skin before roasting serve two purposes.
-They help the fish cook evenly all the way through, and they let the salt, oil, and herbs penetrate the flesh rather than sitting on the surface.
-Do not skip them.
+The slashes cut into the skin before roasting serve two purposes, and please don’t skip them.
+The first is of course, to help the fish cook evenly all the way through, and the second reason is to let the salt, oil, and herbs penetrate the flesh rather than just sitting on the surface.

-Cooking fish on the bone is considerably more forgiving than cooking fillets.
-The skeleton conducts heat evenly and the skin creates a barrier that stops the flesh drying out even if your timing is slightly off.
-A fillet of sea bream roasted requires constant attention.
-A whole roast whole sea bream forgives you a five-minute distraction with barely any consequences.
-That is why the French cook it this way.
+And here’s something worth knowing: cooking fish on the bone is so much more forgiving than cooking fillets.
+The skeleton actually conducts the heat, and it does that evenly.
+While the skin creates a barrier that stops the flesh drying out even if your timing is slightly off.
+A fillet of sea bream needs constant attention.
+A whole roasted sea bream forgives you a five minute distraction without any serious consequences.

 Baking Mat de buyer